jtcook2/GridInterpolant/README.md

 outputValues = Z.ravel(order='F')
 ```

 The handling of loading external data in C++ is outside the scope of interpolation class as there are numerous ways to achieve this.
-The MATLAB and Python codes above are provided to provide an understanding of GridInterpolator constructor and its use.
+The MATLAB and Python codes above are provided to provide an understanding of GridInterpolant constructor and its use.